IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/index.md

 layout: default
 ---

-Creating an IndiGO product requires two parts: development and vehicle integration.
+Creating an IndiGO product requires two distinct activities: development of the software using the IndiGO SDK, and integrating that software in the vehicle.
+Development for IndiGO is an independent activity, and can be achieved using emulators and mobile devices.
 We provide information on both parts here on this developer portal.
 You can use the site map on the left to skip ahead, or search for specific content by using the search bar above; just click the magnifying glass and enter your query.

-## Introducing IndiGO
+## Introducing the IndiGO platform

-A good start is the [introduction](/indigo/introduction) section to find out more about IndiGO, the concepts and the building blocks that make up the platform.
+A good start is the [IndiGO platform overview](/indigo/platform-overview) section to find out more about IndiGO, the concepts and the building blocks that make up the platform.

 ## Building for IndiGO